Phixiys/react-boilerplate/README.md

-# ES6 React Boilerplate usin Parcel
+# ES6 React Boilerplate using Parcel

 Simple and optimized React boilerplate.
 It includes: